tiffanym/APCSHW-v2.0/README.md

   -sqrt = square root
   -sqrt = 'sqrt' helper function

-<u>Mazesolver</u> - example done in class as a foundation / foothold (?) on which to code other recursive functions like KnightsTour or NQueens
+Mazesolver - example done in class as a foundation / foothold (?) on which to code other recursive functions like KnightsTour or NQueens

 02KnightsTour - code KnightsTour (look it up) recursively